EatReal/.github/profile/README.md

 ### ✔️✔️ Unique Value Proposition ✔️✔️
 Nomad3 distinguishes itself with several innovative features:

-- **Seamless Wallet Connectivity**: Facilitates user authentication and interaction through wallet address connections, offering a streamlined user experience.
+- **Seamless Wallet Connectivity**: Facilitates user authentication and interaction through embedded wallet address connections, offering a streamlined user experience and removing the need for private keys and long seed phrases.

-- **Token-Bound Account (TBA) Deployment**: Upon claiming an event NFT, a TBA is automatically deployed for each user.
+- **ERC-6551 Token-Bound Account (TBA) Deployment**: Upon claiming an event NFT, a TBA is automatically deployed for each user.
 This account acts as a personal hub for managing event-related activities, including adding new connections and uploading pictures.

 - **Personalized NFT Profiles**: Each user's event journey is captured and represented as a unique NFT profile, created using the ERC-6551 contract, providing a verifiable and personal record of their event experiences.